harupandi/devops-employee-infrastructure/README.md

 Project simulating an Employee platform and its CI/CD repositories and pipelines.
 This is the terraform repository that handles AKS cluster deployments to dev/qa/prod.

+*Note: This is a lab for learning purposes.
+From a system design standpoint Kubernetes may not be needed (container apps/app services are better alternatives), I simply wanted to get more hands-on experience setting up AKS clusters.*

 Other related repositories:

 * [Kubernetes/ArgoCD manifests repository](https://github.com/harupandi/devops-employee-k8s)